RyanJSmillie/la-pizzeria-grande-fe/README.md

 ## General Information

-First version of a portfolio page for a new hipster pizza restaurant in the heart of the Bavarian capital.\
+First version of a portfolio page for a new hipster pizza restaurant in the heart of the Bavarian capital.
-Produced for a tech-test for BurdaForward.

 ## Technologies Used